rj-vinodh/Hash-Button-for-IFTTT/README.md

 1. Click on **this** to get started with applet creation.

 2. You will be displayed with lot of channels.
-Go head and search for **maker** and select it
+Go head and search for **Webhooks** and select it

 3. Choose **trigger** page will get displayed along with recieve a web request on the leftside